jedireza/aqua/README.md

 re-build those automatically too.

 We also pass the `--inspect` flag to Node so you have a debugger available.
-Watch the output of `npm start` and look for the debugging URL and open it in Chrome.
+Watch the output of `$ npm start` and look for the debugging URL and open it in Chrome.
 It looks something like this:

 `chrome-devtools://devtools/remote/serve_file/@62cd277117e6f8ec53e31b1be58290a6f7ab42ef/inspector.html?experiments=true&v8only=true&ws=localhost:9229/node`